Prize Competitions

 Track Two: Components and Tools that Enable the Development of an Artificial Kidney

-Track Two solicits applications that apply innovations in regenerative medicine and similar cell-based methods to develop tools or components that enable advances in artificial kidneys.
+Track Two solicited applications that applied innovations in regenerative medicine and similar cell-based methods to develop tools or components that enable advances in artificial kidneys.
 Such enabling tools could optimize efficiency and scalability or address other critical technical challenges faced by artificial kidney developers.

-We particularly welcome submissions from scientists and innovators who work outside the kidney space and/or are still laying the foundational framework for their projects.
+KidneyX particularly welcomed submissions from scientists and innovators who work outside the kidney space and/or are still laying the foundational framework for their projects.

 - Entrants must clearly describe how their tool adapts innovations and methods from fields such as regenerative medicine, cellular engineering, systems biology, and/or synthetic biology to solve a particular challenge for developing artificial kidneys.